Collaboration and partnerships for disaster management

 Governments, Non-Governmental Organisations and institutional donors

-World Vision partners with a number of governments, UN agencies, NGOs and institutional donors.
+We partner with a number of governments, UN agencies, NGOs and institutional donors.
 These partnerships are indispensable in enabling crucial on-the-ground work to assist vulnerable children and communities, including disaster management.

-World Vision is proud to partner with:
+We are proud to partner with:

 The Humanitarian Leadership Academy is a global learning initiative that facilitates partnerships and collaborative opportunities to empower people around the world to prepare for and respond to crises within their countries.